nitanshuj/RAG-Enhanced-Chat-with-pdf/documentation/Main_documentation/the-art-of-chunking.md

 Unlike other documents, research papers don't follow a single heading format.
 Some use "INTRODUCTION" in all caps, others prefer "1.
 Introduction" with numbers, and many have unique section names like "Historical Attempts and Failures" or "Why Current Methods Fall Short."

-Our system uses **nine different detection methods** working together:
+Our system uses **5 core detection heuristics** that work across all paper types:

-**Structural Analysis**
+**1. All-Caps Detection (HIGH VALUE)**
+- Identifies headings in ALL CAPS format
+- Works for both standard ("METHODOLOGY") and custom headings ("WHY AGENTS FAIL")
+- Limited to 8 words or less to avoid false positives

+**2. Structural Analysis (HIGH VALUE)**
 - Looks for lines surrounded by empty space (a classic heading indicator)
-- Checks if substantial content follows the potential heading
-- Analyzes the position and context of each line

-**Format Recognition**
+- Strongest signal when both before and after lines are empty
+- Moderate signal when only one side has empty space

+**3. Numbered Sections (HIGH VALUE)**
 - Detects numbered sections (1., 2.1, 3.4.2)
-- Recognizes Roman numerals (I., II., III.)
+- Recognizes lettered sections (A., B., C.)
+- Catches hierarchical numbering patterns

+**4. Length Heuristic (MEDIUM VALUE)**
+- Headings are typically 5-100 characters
+- Penalizes very long lines (>200 chars) to filter out paragraphs
-- Identifies all-caps headings (METHODOLOGY, RESULTS)
+- Helps distinguish headings from body text

+**5. Title Case Detection (MEDIUM VALUE)**
 - Spots title-case patterns (Introduction to Machine Learning)

-**Content Intelligence**
+- Requires 70%+ of words to be capitalized
-- Recognizes academic keywords (methodology, discussion, conclusion)
+- Works for formal academic headings
-- Understands question-based headings ("What Makes This Work?")
-- Identifies length patterns (headings are typically 5-100 characters)

 **Quality Control**
-- Filters out false positives (long sentences with punctuation)
+- Filters out false positives (sentences with commas/semicolons)
-- Assigns confidence scores to each detected heading
+- Assigns confidence scores to each detected heading (0.0-1.0)
-- Uses fallback methods when automatic detection struggles
+- Uses simplified fallback when automatic detection struggles

 ### Intelligent Section Processing